Emmemad/ATS-20_Schematic/README.md

 <img src="/ATS-20%2B/Pictures/ATS-20+_front.jpg" data-canonical-src="/ATS-20%2B/Pictures/ATS-20+_front.jpg" style="object-fit:contain; width:350px;"/><img src="/ATS-20%2B/Pictures/ATS-20+_back.jpg" data-canonical-src="/ATS-20%2B/Pictures/ATS-20+_back.jpg" style="object-fit:contain; width:350px;"/>

-ATS-20+ version of the schematic (most significant change is an addition of the FM filter and amplifier) will be added soon.
+ATS-20+ is a newer version of this device with some changes in schematic (most significant change is an addition of the FM filter and amplifier)

+Schematic is available as a [KiCAD 6.0 project](/ATS-20/ATS-20_Plus_Trace) and also in [PDF](/ATS-20%2B/ATS-20_Plus_Schematic.pdf).

+[Pictures](/ATS-20/Pictures) folder contains PCB and unit photos